A VALLEY NEAR HOPE

 "And your attention." he adds serenely.

 We turn into a dark hall with paintings of cute little girls whose crotches are turning into fanged purple monsters.
-"How do you like these?" says One Eye.
+"How do you like these?" he asks.

 "They're, uh, interesting."
 I say.
 Ant! sneers the spirit of the Cyborgs inside me.
 I say "It's important here to express yourself, huh?"